timonvanhasselt/ovos-skill-white-house-adventure/README.md

 ## License and Source code

-The source code for starcross can be found [here](https://github.com/historicalsource/zork1).
+The source code can be found [here](https://github.com/historicalsource/zork1).
 It is not considered to be under an open license.

 As far as I know, Activision have still not declared the games abandonware.